Find Affordable College Courses

 $11,852 Average Tuition & Fees

 A rank of #5 on this year’s list means Texas Tech University is a great value for economics students.
-Located in the city of Lubbock, Texas Tech is a public college with a very large student population.
+Located in the city of Lubbock, Texas Tech is a public school with a very large student population.

-Read full report on Economics at Texas Tech University
+Full Economics at Texas Tech University Report

 $11,090 Average Tuition & Fees